tyrondao/dao/leaderboard.md

 | #4   | vo-phfd80...    | 100    |
 | #4   | Ella Xanii...    | 100    |

+ℹ️ Points will be awarded for completing the following activities and will be reflected on the leaderboard.

-## Metrics
+## Points Earning Activities

 Points are awarded based on the following activities:

 1. **Successful Syron Operation:**

-- 1.a) Earn 100 points for successfully depositing Bitcoin into your safety deposit box (see 3.b).
+- 1.a) Earn 100 points for successfully depositing Bitcoin into your safety deposit box (**see 3.b**).
 - 1.b) Earn 150 points for borrowing SUSD (received in your wallet).

    ⚠️ Testnet3 is erratic, so this operation may fail.
 Please share any error details in our [Telegram group](https://t.me/tyrondao).